Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Experimental evaluation

+The hyperparameter values were chosen by grid-search on a validation set; we report the performance of the algorithms under different hyperparameter choices in \cref{sec:appx_validation}.

-\paragraph{Algorithms and parameters.} We assess the performance of four algorithms for solving the constrained problem \eqref{eq:learnpb_fair}: \emph{(1)} Stochastic Ghost (\StG{}) (Sec. \ref{sec:stochastic_ghost} - parameters $p_0 = 0.4$, $\alpha_0 = 0.05$, $\rho = 0.8$, $\tau = 1$, $\beta = 10$, $\lambda = 0.5$, $\hat{\alpha} = 0.05$), \emph{(2)} SSL-ALM (Sec. \ref{sec:SSL-ALM} - parameters $\mu = 2.0$, $\rho = 1.0$, $\tau = 0.01$, $\eta = 0.05$, $\beta = 0.5$, $M_y=10$), \emph{(3)} plain Augmented Lagrangian Method ALM (Sec. \ref{sec:SSL-ALM}, smoothing term removed $\mu=0$, otherwise the same setting as SSL-ALM), and \emph{(4)} Stochastic Switching Subgradient (\SSW{}) (Sec. \ref{sec:SSW} - $\eta^f_k = 0.5$, $\eta^c_k = 0.05$, $\epsilon_k = 10^{-4}$ if $k < 500$, $\epsilon_k = 0.97\epsilon_{k-1}$ for every $k \geq 500$ at each epoch).
-We also provide the behavior of SGD for solving the ERM problem, both with no fairness safeguards (SGD), and with fairness regularization provided by the Fairret library \cite{buyl2024fairret} (\SGDFair).
+We also provide the behavior of SGD for solving the ERM problem, both with no fairness safeguards (SGD), and with fairness regularization on accuracy as provided by the Fairret library \citep{buyl2024fairret} (\SGDFair).
 These methods serve as baselines.
 When estimating the constraints, we sample an equal number of data points for every subgroup.

-\paragraph{Optimization performance.} \Cref{fig:opt_test_time_train,fig:opt_test_time_test} present the evolution of loss and constraint values over the train and test datasets for the four algorithms addressing the constrained problem (columns 1--4), as well as for the two baselines: SGD without fairness (col. 5), and SGD with fairness regularization (col. 6).
-Each algorithm is run 10 times, and the plots display the mean, median, and quartiles values.
+\paragraph{Optimization performance.} \Cref{fig:rac1p-lossctr} present the evolution of loss and constraint values over the train and test datasets for the four algorithms addressing the constrained problem (columns 3--6), as well as for the two baselines: SGD without fairness (col. 1), and SGD with fairness regularization (col. 2).
+Each algorithm is run 10 times, and the plots display the mean and quartiles values.

-To a~certain extent, the four algorithms (col. 1--4) succeed in minimizing the loss and satisfying the constraints on the train set.
-The AL-based methods (col. 2 and 3) demonstrate a~better behavior compared to \StG{} and \SSW{}; indeed, \StG{} exhibits higher variability in both loss and constraint values (col. 1), while \SSW{} fails to satisfy the constraints within the required bounds (col. 4).
-We were unable to identify parameter settings for \SSW{} that simultaneously satisfy the constraints and minimize the objective function.
-Appendix \ref{appx:ssw} provides the behavior of \SSW{} with equal objective and constraint and stepsizes; the constraints are satisfied well, but the objective function is barely minimized.
-The ERM baselines (col. 5 and 6) exhibit lower variability in the trajectories, and minimize the loss in less time, but as expected, they do not satisfy the constraints.
+To a~certain extent, the four algorithms (col. 3--6) succeed in minimizing the loss and satisfying the constraints on the train set.
+The AL-based methods (col. 3 and 4) demonstrate a~better behavior compared to \StG{} (col. 5) and \SSW{} (col. 6).
+Indeed, \StG{} exhibits higher variability in both loss and constraint values. \SSW{} satisfies the constraint the best out of all methods, but fails to minimize the objective function to the extent that other algorithms do.
+See \cref{sec:appx_validation} for exploration of the algorithms' behaviour under different hyperparameter choices.